TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 Load-time Integrity
 -------------------

-It is critical to understand what load-time integrity establishes about a system and what is assumed, i.e. what is being trusted.
 Load-time integrity is when a trusted entity, i.e. an entity with an assumed integrity, takes an action to assess an entity being loaded into memory before it is used.
 A variety of mechanisms may be used to conduct the assessment, each with different properties.
 A particular property is whether the mechanism creates an evidence of the assessment.
 Often either cryptographic signature checking or hashing are the common assessment operations used.

 A signature checking assessment functions by requiring a representation of the